-- 26. (1) If a compliance notice or ticket is not served in accordance with section 25, a proceeding or an action in relation to the compliance notice or ticket is not invalidated if: - (a) the content of the compliance notice or ticket was known by the named person within the time allowed for service; - (b) the named person consents in writing; or

-(c) the failure to serve in accordance with section 25 does not result in any substantial injustice.

-(2) If a compliance notice or ticket relates to an offence involving a vehicle, that compliance notice or ticket must be delivered to the address of each registered owner of the vehicle as shown in the provincial records.
+- 26. (1) Despite section 25, if a compliance notice or ticket is not served in accordance with that section, a proceeding or an action in relation to the compliance notice or ticket is not invalidated if: - (a) the content of the compliance notice or ticket was known by the named person within the time allowed for service: - (b) the named person consents in writing; or - (c) the failure to serve in accordance with section 25 does not result in any substantial injustice. - (2) If a compliance notice or ticket relates to an offence involving a vehicle, that compliance notice or ticket must be delivered to the address of each registered owner of the vehicle as shown in the provincial records.